 While in school, I assisted film director-cinematographer Haskell Wexler and photographers Cal Bernstein and Roger Marshutz.
 During my final semester, I opened and managed the West Coast office of Wide World Photos, the commercial division of The Associated Press, which I continued to run for three more years.

 In 1973 I substituted for a photography teacher on sabbatical from East L.A.
-College (ELAC).
+College.
 Like everything in life, one thing led to another and soon I was also teaching at Cal State University, Mt.
 San Antonio College and L.A.
 City College (LACC).
-Meanwhile, my client list had expanded and I opened a solo studio in Huntington Beach specializing in advertising and illustrative (editorial) photography.
+Meanwhile, my client list had expanded and I opened a studio in Huntington Beach specializing in advertising and illustrative (editorial) photography.

-I retired in 2001 and spent a year in a spectacular old-growth redwood grove near Eureka, California.
-Then I was off to New Hampshire and a radically different but wonderful life in a rustic post-and-beam house surrounded by forest and hundreds of acres of wildlife refuge.
+In 2001 I retired to a quiet little cabin in the majestic northern California redwoods.
+A year later, I was off to the lakes and mountains of New Hampshire and a rustic post-and-beam house surrounded by forest, and bordered by hundreds of acres of wildlife refuge.

 Now I'm re-experiencing the joy of photography, free from publication deadlines and academia.

-Please click or tap an image to enlarge it.
+Please click or tap any image to enlarge it.

 (Photo by Sandee Schuster)